DaveBenham/VenomModules/README.md

 This port does not support oversampling.

 ### Sync (Hard Sync) input
 This port functions as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
+The Schmitt trigger thresholds allow for both unipolar and bipolar signals to be used.

 The sync resets the master oscillator phase to 0 upon transition to high.

-The Schmitt trigger thresholds allow for both unipolar and bipolar signals to be used.
+The Sync input also triggers the oscillator when using any of the four one shot modes.

 This port supports oversampling that can be disabled via the port context menu.